 - Measuring Cup – Use a liquid measuring cup to measure the liquid and use it as the mixing bowl.

-- Tablespoon – Some people guess and use approximate measurements in these recipes, but be extra careful by measuring the amount of salt needed in this recipe precisely.
+- Tablespoon – It’s not ideal to eyeball measurements in fermenting recipes.
+Be extra careful by measuring the amount of salt needed in this recipe precisely.
 You do not want to skimp on the salt.

 Ingredients

-- 1/4 Cup Starter Liquid – For this starter liquid, you can use the juice from something fermented or cultured.
+- Starter Liquid – For the starter liquid, you can use the juice from something previously fermented or cultured.
 Use whey from cheesemaking or whey drained from plain yogurt as long as it does not contain thickeners or additives.
 Use kombucha, the brine from homemade sauerkraut, or the brine from any other fermented foods, like fermented tomatoes.

-- 1 Tablespoon Pure Salt – Any salt will work, but I prefer pure salt that does not contain additives or colorization.
+- Salt – Any salt will work, but I prefer pure salt that does not contain additives or colorization.
 I recommend Redmond Real Salt.
 (Using that link for Redmond Salt will automatically give you 15% off your order!)

-- 1/4 Cup of Water – You may need to adjust the amount of water at the end of the recipe to ensure the liquid fully covers the garlic cloves.
+- Water – You may need to adjust the amount of water at the end of the recipe to ensure the liquid fully covers the garlic cloves.

 - Take your heads of garlic and separate each clove.
 Peel the garlic cloves entirely.
 You do not need to cut off the ends.

 - In a liquid measuring cup, measure ¼ cup of the starter liquid you chose.
 I like to use homemade kombucha as a starter for fermented garlic.
-If you do not have a starter liquid, use ¼ cup of water and double the salt you add.
+If you do not have a starter liquid, use ¼ cup of water and double the salt.

 - Add one tablespoon of pure sea salt to the starter liquid and stir them together.
 The brine may foam or fizz as it reacts to the salt.

-- Now add the brine to the pint jar of garlic.
-Be sure to leave an inch of head space in the jar.
+- Now add the brine to the pint jar.
+Cover the garlic completely but be sure to leave an inch of headspace.

-- Keep garlic under the liquid level.
-You may need a weight to keep the garlic down.
-But, I prefer my method of shaking the jar periodically for the first three days.
+- You may need a weight to keep the garlic submerged, but I prefer my method of shaking the jar periodically for the first three days.
 Give your jar a good shake every time you come through the kitchen to disrupt any mold that may be trying to form.

 - Leave the pint jar of garlic on the counter at room temperature for at least three days, shaking it periodically.
 During these first few days, you may see fizz or bubbles forming.
 This reaction of the fermentation process will calm down, indicating when it is ready to use or store.

 - You can use fermented garlic immediately, as the flavor tastes good after only three or four days.
-Or, you can store it in cool storage at a stable temperature of 55℉ or lower.
-It will last for six months to a year when stored properly.
+Or, you can store it in cold storage at a stable temperature of 55°F or lower.
+When stored properly, it will last for up to a year.

 Did you make this recipe?
 If so, we’d love for you to leave a star rating in the recipe card below.
-Then snap a photo of all the ways you’re using your fermented garlic and tag us on social media @homesteadingfamily so we can see!
+Then, snap a photo of how you’re using your fermented garlic and tag us on social media @homesteadingfamily, so we can see!

 - Fermented Ketchup (Easy, Homemade, Probiotic & Kids Love It)